Notifications

 Assume for now that the mark on the camshaft gear is incorrectly placed.

-So, according to the pages posted by Rick above, (On the camshaft gear)"..count back (counter-clockwise) fifteen teeth, starting the tooth which is in line with the keyway (in the camshaft)."
+So, according to the pages posted by Rick above, (On the camshaft gear)"..count back (counter-clockwise) fifteen teeth, starting with the tooth that is in line with the keyway (in the camshaft)."

 Now, mark that fifteenth tooth (maybe scratch a line into the fibre to denote that tooth).